 - Airline travel can increase symptoms.

 We look forward to assisting you in your eye care needs!
-Dr. Kuntz is currently diagnosing and treating new patients and established patients alike at our Spokane Valley location.
-At your convenience, please feel free to schedule an appointment to see us by dialing 509-456-0107 and asking for Dr. Kuntz's next appointment availability for a Dry Eye Evaluation.
+At your convenience, please feel free to schedule an appointment to see us by dialing 509-456-0107 and asking for one of our highly qualified routine eye care specialist.
 We look forward to seeing you!